andrexp/gardena-local-control/README.md

 This small script is for simple communication between the Gardena Smart Gateway and a MQTT broker of your desire - **without any need of cloud infrastructure**.
 It has been tested with the Gardena Smart Gateway (Art.
 No. 190005).
 Required prequisions are rooting the Gateway and enabling the nngforward-service (see FAQ below)

+Note that this piece of software is currently in an early state.
+We wanted to push anything as soon as possible to share it to all of you.
+Take care with us 💚

 ## Installation

 1. Check requirements: